sgtech-ict3104/jira-lab/README.md

 # Contents
 There is basically one overview file that will be shown to students. (which is not even created yet!)

+# Installation
+Open the overview.md in any editor or simply on github.
+Period.